OrangeTurtle197/school/athena study project questions.md

 ## What things has Athena done so far, good or bad?
 Working on it

-## What impact did Athena have on Athens?
+## What impact did Athena have/what role did she play in Ancient Greece?
 Working on it